 Despite its small size, it still has proper pitch bend and modulation wheels, which makes it suitable for playing anything from piano sounds to synth leads.

 The microKEY-37 is just over 2 lbs in weight and a little over 20 inches in length, making it one of the most compact controllers on the market.
 If you don’t have a designated studio space and want to make music wherever your imagination and laptop/tablet takes you, the microKEY-37 is ideal.

 It comes with the latest versions of the Korg Module and Module Le apps.

 The LPD8 is everything a first-time beatmaker needs: high-quality MPC-style pads and thousands of free samples.
 Even as a relatively cheap unit, the pads are so good that it will stay with you through advanced playing.
 Of course, you have to be sure you can live without keys for now.

-We’ve gone for something a little different here; no keys, one for the pure beatmakers.
+I’ve gone for something a little different here; no keys, one for the pure beatmakers.

 The Akai LPD8 is a simple but effective pad controller.
 It has eight MPC-style velocity-sensitive pads that are amongst the best available.
 The pads are highly responsive, and that’s important if you want to make tracks with realistic and impactful dynamics.

 It has eight fully-assignable endless rotary knobs that you can use to control levels, plugin parameters, etc. Combining the ability to tweak parameters on the fly with live-triggering samples makes this tiny unit capable of seriously creative performances.